-We already knew that the terms of the £1.6 billion rescue package included two number crunchers appointed by the government attending meetings of the TfL board and two of its financial sub-committees.
+We already knew that the terms of the £1.6 billion rescue package included two government appointees attending meetings of the TfL board and two of its financial sub-committees.
 In a letter to Sadiq Khan, transport secretary Grant Shapps has confirmed that these individuals will be able to request “additional information” and “report back” to him.

-The Mayor has had to agree that anything TfL does to get the transport system going again will have to be approved and overseen by an entity called the London Covid Transport Task Force, “including but not limited to” increasing fares by more than inflation; the suspension of free travel for under-18s and for people over 60 at peaks travel times; reporting staff absence rates; coming up with ideas to “widen the scope and level” of London’s road-pricing schemes, including the congestion charge.
+The Mayor has had to agree that anything TfL does to get the transport system going again will have to be approved and overseen by an entity called the London Covid Transport Task Force, “including but not limited to” increasing fares by more than inflation; the suspension of free travel for under-18s and, at peaks travel times, for people over 60; reporting staff absence rates; coming up with ideas to “widen the scope and level” of London’s road-pricing schemes, including the congestion charge.
 The Mayor has also had to sign up to “pushing forward an ambitious Active Travel Plan to promote cycling and walking”, the latter to be “agreed and overseen” by a “dedicated oversight group comprising TfL and HMG [Her Majesty’s Government]”.

 What further incursions on to TfL turf might this magnificently-named London Covid Transport Task Force attempt?
 Shapps’s letter said its term of reference were attached.
 In fact, they weren’t and are apparently still being drawn up.
 Its membership too has yet to be made public, as is also the case with the “dedicated oversight group” that will prosecute the Active Travel Plan.
 Which strutting commissars will represent the freedom-loving Johnson on these mysterious and martial-sounding bodies to ensure that correct ways of thinking are adopted?
 Will they wear exciting outfits of some kind?